Sidhuharp97/stat-programs-website/content/post/keeping-up-with-R/index.md

 ### Agrometerology

   [Meteor][] provides a set of functions for weather and climate data manipulation to support crop and crop disease modeling.
 The [agromet][] package includes a series of functions to calculate climatic and hydrological indices and statistics from tidy data.
 United States weather data from NOAA can be accessed with [rnoaa][].
 Historic U.S. climate data from the [PRISM Climate Group](https://www.prism.oregonstate.edu/) can be accessed with [prism][].
+Data from the [Copernicus](https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-agrometeorological-indicators?tab=overview) data set of agrometerological indicators can be downloaded and extracted using [ag5Tools][].

 ### Agronomic trials